The Importance of Performance Monitoring

 While tools such as Whatagraph are often used to check the performance of multiple marketing channels with customized live reports, this can also help you to track where your app/website has a leak.

 The analysis itself goes into great depth, monitoring, and measuring multiple channels performance.
-Below is an example of Whatagraph live report.
+Below is an example of a Whatagraph live report.

 Why Is Performance Monitoring Important?